Old Pahang kingdom: Administration

 Little is known on the administrative system used in Pahang, but throughout its history, several government titles are recorded.
 The government was headed by a maharaja (literally 'emperor') as an absolute monarch, a similar title held by its overlord in Ligor.
 Towards the end of the kingdom, the maharaja was recorded by de Erédia as belonging to the same dynasty that ruled Ligor.
 A title known as Senapati was recorded in the Book of Song, a Sanskrit word literally means 'lord of the army'.
-The Senapati was recorded in the Chinese chronicle to had headed several envoy missions to China.
+The Senapati was recorded in the Chinese chronicle to have headed several envoy missions to China.
 Other than that, a Pahang Shahbandar was known to have ruled Temasek before the island was wrested from Pahang by the Sang Sapurba dynasty.
 The word Shahbandar is a title adopted from Persian that literally means 'lord of the port'.

 The old court name was Inderapura, and the capital has always been known as 'the town'.
 The pre-Melakans calling it by Sanskrit name Pura, the Malays 'Pekan', the Portuguese 'a Cidade', while the people of Rompin and Bebar described the capital as Pekan Pahang.
 Pura may have covered a much larger than the town known as Pekan today.
 In addition to modern Pekan, it appears to have comprised the land on the banks of Pahang river as far as Tanjung Langgar.